kuralme/python_utils/README.md

-obj_remove | Remove selected object (with gui) from an image. pascal_voc_extract | Extract bounding boxes and frames to XML file pascal2yolo | Convert PASCAL VOC type annoted dataset to YOLO format custom_cvbridge | A custom version of cv-bridge to conversion between ROS and OpenCV images
+obj_remove | Remove selected object (with gui) from an image. pascal_voc_extract | Extract bounding boxes and frames to XML file pascal2yolo | Convert PASCAL VOC type annoted dataset to YOLO format custom_cvbridge | A custom version of cv-bridge for conversion between ROS and OpenCV images